 Delta (D) & Super Delta (SD)

-The delta tail is so called because it’s shaped somewhat like the Greek letter d, but on its side and more rounded at the end.
+Delta tail betta fish are so called because it’s shaped somewhat like the Greek letter d, but on its side and more rounded at the end.

-The main difference between a super delta and a delta is that a super delta tail is approaching – but not quite – a 180-degree spread (180-degree would be a half moon), whereas the spread of a plain delta tail is much smaller.
+The main difference between a super delta betta fish and a standard delta, is that a super delta tail is approaching – but not quite – a 180-degree spread (180-degree would be a half moon), whereas the spread of a plain delta tail is much smaller.

 What differentiates both delta and super delta from some similar tail types is that it should be evenly spread.

-That is to say, if you drew a horizontal line through the middle of the body of a delta or super delta betta, it would be symmetrical and there would be an equal amount of tail above and below the line.
+That is to say, if you drew a horizontal line through the middle of the body of a delta or super delta, it would be symmetrical and there would be an equal amount of tail above and below the line.